-The Mayor as a political head of the Municipal Council attends to day to day obligations of the meeting at the district and provincial intergovernmental relation forums as well as at the, over the fiscal and financial affairs of the municipality as well as the Integrated Development
+The Mayor as a political head of the Municipal Council attends to day to day obligations of the Municipal Council by playing oversight role over the administration and represents the meeting at the district and provincial intergovernmental relation forums as well as at the, South African Local Government Association (SALGA).
+The Mayor provides general guidance over the fiscal and financial affairs of the municipality as well as the Integrated Development Plan.